Materials and Content to Learn German for Free

 All the German learning material you need

 Ready to take your German learning to the next level?
-We've prepared all the necessary materials for you to master German at level A1 and A2.
+We've prepared all the necessary materials and exercises for you to master German at level A1 and A2.
 In each free learning material we focus on one grammar topic.
-In our paid package you will get a perfectly prepared grammar overview and vocabulary list to start learning.
+In our paid learning material package you will get a perfectly prepared grammar overview and vocabulary list to start learning.

 Your German learning hub

-Pick the materials that fit your German level
+Pick the free learning materials that fit your German level

 German A1 learning material